DNS/napalm/README.rst

 Template Plugins
 ================
-Napalm apps are supposed to be self container JARs run via a simple "java -jar myapp.jar" command, with embedded Jetty serving the content.
+Napalm apps are supposed to be self-contained JARs run via a simple "java -jar myapp.jar" command, with embedded Jetty serving the content.

 Hence, all content is supposed to be embedded in the JAR and thus all templates are placed directly